david-gimeno/LIP-RTVE/README.md

 In any case, we are updating the data has already been computed.
 Thus, our ultimate purpose is to provide it in the following structure:

-- [**src/alignments.csv :**](https://github.com/david-gimeno/LIP-RTVE/blob/main/data/alignments.csv) This file states where each sample of the LIP-RTVE corpus is located in the source data (RTVE database¹).
+- [**src/alignments.csv :**](https://github.com/david-gimeno/LIP-RTVE/blob/main/data/alignments.csv) This file states where each sample of the LIP-RTVE corpus is located in the source data (RTVE2018 database¹).
 In this way, there are four columns:
      - **sampleID:** identificator of the LIP-RTVE sample.
      - **sourceID:** identificator of the TV programme (MP4 format) contained in the source data
      - **startTime:** time when the LIP-RTVE sample starts in its corresponding sourceID